gigawhitlocks/zuul/README.md

 Ian's current pet project

 ##What is it?
-It's a realtime web application.
+It's a realtime web chat application.
 Or, well, mostly it's ideas in this file.

 ##What will it be?